OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## Reciprocal licenses

-The GPL license, the LGPL license, the AGPL license, and the Mozilla Public License require disclosure of the source code for the associated software.
-The license and the copyright in the source code must not be removed.
-If the distributor has modified the source code, then all source code modifications must also be disclosed.
-Reciprocal licenses aim to foster an environment where people can share modifications and improvements among all users and developers of the software.
+Reciprocal licenses like the GPL, the LGPL, the AGPL and the Mozilla Public License require disclosing the source code of software covered by their terms.
+They also require the distributor to disclose all source code modifications.
+This type of license is designed to create a situation where modifications and improvements can be shared by all users and developers of the software.

-In addition to the disclosure of the source code, these licenses generally require other obligations to be met as well.
-To distribute software under a reciprocal license you must understand these obligations.
+In addition to disclosure requirements, these licenses have other requirements to be met as well.
+For example, they also require that license and copyright information must not be removed from the source code.
+You must understand and follow the requirements of these licenses to distribute software covered by their terms.
 If needed, you should consult with your legal and intellectual property staff.

 ## Patents that you cannot grant